p-sawicki/alhe/README.md

 ./main.py --model polska.txt -n 123 -t 10000
 ```

-Computed solutions is plotted at the end by `mathplotlib` (unless `--hide-plots` flag is specified).
+Computed solutions are plotted by `mathplotlib` (unless `--hide-plots` flag is specified)
-Detailed results are saved to directory provided by flag `--output` (default: `output/`).
+and detailed results are saved to output director (`--output` argument, default: `output/`).

-Script `tools/outputToXlsx.py` can be used to convert results to Excel worksheet with some useful formulas added.
+Script `tools/outputToXlsx.py` can be used to export results to Excel worksheet with some useful formulas added.

 ## Example output